 - Watersheds Around the World Scavenger Hunt PDF

 Radical Researchers Curriculum

 (Grades 3 to 6) Being a field researcher is an important job--and it's fun too!
-Get to know some field researchers and what they do in the field as you learn how to pack gear for an expedition, walk quietly in the rainforests, and learn the skills required to observe animals in nature.
-You'll be surprised what animal secrets researcers uncover by using camera traps that take photos of the animals when they don't even know it!
+Get to know some field researchers and what they do in the field as you learn how to pack gear for an expedition, walk quietly in the rain forests, and learn the skills required to observe animals in nature.
+You'll be surprised what animal secrets researchers uncover by using camera traps that take photos of the animals when they don't even know it!